 Many rented homes suffer from black mould and condensation on windows, frames and walls.
 But what causes damp and how it can be treated?
-And who is responsible for getting rid of it?

 The first step to treating damp is to identify the cause of it.
 There are three main types of damp:

 Condensation is by far the most common of all damp problems and is predominantly caused by day-to-day domestic activities.